 The skin is great with this dish and the bones are perfect for making a great homemade chicken stock.
 Once you have your technique down, deboning chicken thighs takes virtually no time.

-Note that the thighs can have little bony pieces on the edges and near the thigh bone, so make sure to run your hands over the thighs before marinating – and, of course, wash your hands and chopping board thoroughly after doing this.
+Note that the thighs can have little bony pieces on the edges and near the thigh bone, so make sure to run your hands over the thighs before marinating – and, of course, wash your hands and chopping board thoroughly before and after doing this.

 And speaking of food safety, do not use the marinade once you have started grilling the chicken.
 Don’t use it to make a sauce or reduction.
 Not that this dish needs it.

-Also, as always, use a good digital kitchen thermometer to check that your chicken is cooked through and reaches an internal temperature of 74°C (165°F).
+As I said, the chicken thighs can be cooked on a barbecue or in a pan on the stove-top.
+Make sure to use a good digital kitchen thermometer to check that your chicken is cooked through and reaches an internal temperature of 74°C (165°F).

 While these soy ginger chicken thighs are fantastic just with steamed rice or a simple salad, I think they’re perfect with the Asian slaw pictured (I’ll share a recipe soon) and fresh coriander, which we pluck straight from our balcony herb garden.
+We also love to squeeze on a little lime juice.

 Soy Ginger Chicken Recipe